If a Panel, a Q&A, and a Keynote Speaker Had a Baby……it would be DigitalNow‘s creative collaboration sessions, according to MeetingsNet.com.

 - The keynote speaker steps down into the middle of the room OR stays on the stage – depending on which works best for the room set-up.

 - Four panelists/SMEs are seated in director chairs on a platform in the middle of the room.
-They interview the speaker using questions curated with the sponsor, the production company and/or the moderator.
-[Kristin’s note: Even though the panelists/SME are selected because of their topic expertise, they are more like hard-hitting news channel reporters who ask the hard-hitting questions (think Megyn Kelly or Anderson Cooper).]
+They interview the speaker using questions curated with the sponsor, the production company, and/or the moderator.
+[Kristin’s note: Even though the panelists/SMEs are selected because of their topic expertise, they are more like hard-hitting news channel reporters who ask the hard-hitting questions (think Megyn Kelly or Anderson Cooper).]

 - The moderator works the room ensuring the conversation flows from four sources:

 - Panelist/SME questions

 - Audience questions from standing microphones placed strategically in the room

 - Audience questions sent from the meeting app

 - Moderator follow-up questions.
 The moderator may even take a poll or two on a key point using the meeting app or a simple show of hands.